 - Which of the other three styles do you find it most difficult to work with and why?

-- What do you want the other three styles to understand about how to work better with you?
+- What do you want the other three styles to understand to work better with you?

 - What do you value about people that are in the other three styles?